Five essential study tips for the holidays

 Here’s five essential things for you to focus on over the Christmas break.

 Holidays are for a reason.
-This year was a difficult year with lockdowns, home schooling, mandates, working from home, Zoom fatigue and a whole host of challenges.
-Christmas 2021 will be a time to rest and recuperate, spend time with family and reconnect with friends.
+Christmas is a time to rest and recuperate, spend time with family and reconnect with friends.
 Don’t beat yourself up for having a well-earned rest.

 Have a plan for what you are going to achieve during your break.
 Set aside some time (after you’ve recharged) to ease back into a study schedule.
 Importantly, try not to write off the entire holiday period then find yourself scrambling to get caught up when work recommences.
 For example, if you’ve got five weeks off, perhaps think about having the first two weeks rest free of any study and the remaining weeks set aside to build up your hours gradually.
 Figure out the time that best works for you; morning, afternoon or night.
 Try and get into a routine.